The Best French Fries Ever

-Since Russet potatoes are high starch potatoes and we want to run the cut fries under cold running water until the water runs clear.
-This simply rinses off the surface starch that can cause the potatoes to look or become brown or gray.
+Since Russet potatoes are high starch potatoes, we want to run the cut fries under cold water until the water runs clear.
+This rinses off the surface starch that can cause the potatoes to look or become brown or gray.

 Once rinsed, we want to soak them in water under refrigeration for at least three hours and up to two days.
 If you are pressed for time, even a one-hour soak will benefit the final product.

 As mentioned in the first paragraph, we will cook the fries twice.
-I know it seems excessive but it is the single most important thing we will do to create the perfect fries.
+I know it seems excessive, but it is the most important thing we will do to create the perfect fries.

 Cooking the Fries

-Preheat your deep fryer to a low temperature of 325º F. If you don’t have a deep fryer, use a Dutch oven with about 3 inches of oil in it.
+Preheat your deep fryer to a low temperature of 325º F. If you don’t have a deep fryer, use a Dutch oven with about 3 inches of oil.